 Two Feathers is a composer-duo consisting of Elvira Björkman and Nicklas Hjertberg.
-We started in late 2012 as a company specific for freelancing music and sound design to various game-projects.
+We started in late 2012 as a company specific for doing contracting music and sound design work on various game-projects.

-With Two Feathers at your side, we’ll become a part of the team and contribute to the development.
-With knowledge on how to implement our audio within engines or middleware as well as collective first hand experience of the game industry, we know we can deliver what your game needs.
-With a background from studies in Game Design, Sound Design and Music Composition, along with being in bands and performing, we believe that Two Feathers can create something truly special for any game.
+With Two Feathers at your side, we’ll become a part of the team and contribute to the development with our audio expertise.
+With knowledge on how to implement our audio within engines and middleware as well as collective first hand experience as employees of the game industry even before the point of our formation and during the years of Two Feathers existence, we know we can deliver with a deep understanding of the development.
+With a background from studies in Game Design, Sound Design and Music Composition, along with being in bands and performing, we believe that Two Feathers can create something truly special.

 Angry Birds 2